swiss-art-research-net/docs.swissartresearch/docs/et/group.md

 ### Existence

 Of essential importance in identifying and tracking groups is to know when they came into existence and if they have gone out of existence.
-For this reason we have clustered descriptors relevant to such information into a common ‘existence’ category.
+For this reason, we have clustered descriptors relevant to such information into a common ‘existence’ category.
 These are described in the table below.

 <table>
   <tr>